Data-Culpa/dataculpa-mongo/README.md

 ```

+## Notes

+1. The design of the connector and configuration is that only one database can be used per connector config file.
+Of course you can create multiple configuration files with their own names and pull in multiple databases through a single connector, but it will need to be called from your orchestration system multiple times and with the appropriate arguments (config files).

 ## Invocation

 The ```mongo-datalake.py``` script is intended to be invoked from cron or other orchestration systems.
 You can run it as frequently as you wish; you can spread out instances to isolate collections or different databases with different yaml configuration files.
 We recommend pointing the script at a replica of your database to reduce impact on the life system.